FIND YOUR SIZE

 Do the math!
 (It’s easy, I promise!)
-Subtract the number from Step One from Step Two.
-For example: 34 (Step Two) – 32 (Step One) = 2.
+Subtract Step Two from Step One.
+For example: 32 (Step One) – 30 (Step Two) = 2.
 That’s a B cup.
 Find your cup size on this chart:

 If you get a negative number, please don’t panic!
 It just means you are between a AA and an A-cup.
-For customers with this cup size, we recommend trying on “Angela,” “Elizabeth,” “Georgette,” or “Yvonne in an A-cup.
+For customers with this cup size, we recommend trying on “Angela,” “Elizabeth,” “Isis,” or “Yvonne" in an A-cup.

 Now, you’ve got your size, but don’t stop there!
 Use this as a guide, and try on the bras.
 When trying on The Little Bra Company™ bras, please remember that they are designed especially for the petite body type, but every body is still unique and may differ slightly in shape.
 We’ve taken this into consideration, and created a collection of bras to fit a variety of silhouettes, and to meet different wardrobe needs.
 Therefore, not every bra style will fit or flatter you the same.
 Check our fit tips on each style page to find more details on which style will work best for you.